Common Name: hosta

 Tolerate: Heavy Shade, Black Walnut

-This is a very large hosta growing to 30" tall and 48" in diameter.
-Features large (13" x 10"), heart-shaped, thick-textured, heavily corrugated, surface-cupped, blue-green leaves and racemes of funnel-shaped, mostly white flowers with a violet tinge on scapes up to 36".
-A dependable and versatile perennial requiring little care.
-Grown primarily for its beautiful foliage which provides color, contrast and texture to the landscape.
-Dense foliage crowds out garden weeds.
+'Elegans' grows to 30" tall and 48" in diameter.
+It features large (13" x 10"), heart-shaped, thick-textured, heavily corrugated, surface-cupped, blue-green leaves and racemes of funnel-shaped, mostly white flowers with a violet tinge on scapes up to 36".
 This species is a slow grower and will take several years to reach mature shape.
 May also be listed as Hosta sieboldiana var. elegans.